alexk99/the_router/vrrp/vrrp_lab_2.2.md

 ## Failover

 ### Initial state.
-TheRouter is a master for group 10 and arista is a master for group 11.
+TheRouter is group 10 master and arista is a master for group 11.

-Dump traffic on host c4 to make sure that traffic originated on C5 comes through the_router and traffic originated on c6 comes throuht arista.
+Get a traffic dump on host c4 on vlan4 to make sure that packets originated on C5 comes through the_router and packets originated on c6 comes throuht arista.

 	h5 ~ # $c4ns tcpdump -e -n -i vlan4
 	dropped privs to tcpdump